 Call Now01886-260940

-• In May 1969, a conf student representatives (of universities and institutions of higher education) convened by the Ministry of Education and the University Grants Commission also unanimously agreed that a national-service scheme could be an instrument for national integration.
-The details were soon worked out and the Planning Commission sanctioned an outlay of ₹5 crores for the NSS during the Fourth Five-Year Plan.
+• In May 1969, a conference of student representatives from universities and higher education institutions, convened by the Ministry of Education and the University Grants Commission (UGC), unanimously recognized NSS as a tool for national integration.
+The Planning Commission sanctioned ₹5 crores for NSS during the Fourth Five-Year Plan, leading to its official launch on 24 September 1969 by Union Education Minister Thiru V.K.R.V.
+Rao at 37 universities across all states.
+The scheme has since expanded nationwide, covering universities, colleges, and +2-level institutions.

-• The eight bars in the wheel represents 24 hours of a day.
+• The eight bars in the wheel signify 24 hours of a day.

 • Categories